mekael/WFClassic/docs/endpoints/login.md

 ### Request

 The password is pre-hashed client side using whirlpool as the algorithm.
+This is passed in lower case.

 ```json